davidxmoody/davidxmoody.com/_drafts/one-month-of-blogging.md

 *Nobody is reading this blog.* That's fine.
 I knew right from the start that I just wanted to write.
 I didn't see the point in trying to get people to read a blog which had nothing on it yet.

 Now that I've actually written some stuff, I think it's time to start drawing some attention to this blog.
 I'm not sure how best to do that.
-I will probably create a few social media accounts and start tweeting about my posts or something.
-I can figure that out later.
+I will probably create a few social media accounts and start tweeting about my posts.
+I may also start posting a few comments on other blogs which address highly-similar topics.

 I want to create a mailing list and add comments to this blog (probably with [Disqus](https://disqus.com/)).
 Also tags for better navigation.